Cool Old Games

 What is a bomb in Chinese Poker?

 As Chinese Poker utilizes a single Anglo-American 52-card deck, it is actually not possible to form bombs.
-This version is confused with another Chinese game, called Guandan.
+This version is confused with another Chinese card game called Guandan.

 Guandan uses multiple decks, and as such is much more likely to produce Bombs.
 Bombs are essentially five-of-a-kinds and above.
 Although in Guandan, a four-of-a-kind is considered a “bomb”, in Chinese Poker it is simply called a “four-of-a-kind.”